netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>kafkaConsumerBatchSize</b></td>
         <td>integer</td>
         <td>
-          `kafkaConsumerBatchSize` indicates to the broker the maximum batch size, in bytes, that the consumer will accept.
+          `kafkaConsumerBatchSize` indicates to the broker the maximum batch size, in bytes, that the consumer accepts.
 Ignored when not using Kafka.
 Default: 10MB.<br/>
           <br/>
             <i>Default</i>: 10485760<br/>
         </td>